-We repeat our above submission to Question No. 39.
+We repeat our submission in paragraph 39.
 If the restrictions on voting rights of related creditors are limited to removal/replacement resolutions, we do not envisage any additional complexities for the conduct of external administrations.
-They should still be counted in the quorum but not be able to vote on particular resolutions.

 41. Should the above rule apply to a particular size or type of external administrations or liquidations?